 Richland County Ordinance #13 requires businesses that produce, store, sell, dispense handle or otherwise have HazMat on their property, in volumes indicated, to apply, obtain and maintain a Hazardous Materials Plan and Registration.

-The following forms and examples are provided for the convenience of businesses complying with HazMat Permitting requirements.
-Please download, complete and return in the original WORD format as attachments to your e-mail.
-Your HazMat Plan submittals should be directed to Hazmat@rcgov.us
+The following information is provided for the convenience of businesses complying with HazMat Permitting requirements.
+Please contact the HazMat Division, via e-mail, to obtain your HazMat Plan forms and documents.
+Upon completion, plans must be returned in their original WORD format as attachments to your e-mail.
+Your correspondence and HazMat Plan submittals should be directed to

 Hazardous Materials Ordinance #13, 1995